-Put simply, because it gives you a relaxing feeling comparable to other sedatives like benzodiazepines, but doesn’t make you feel groggy the next day.
+Put simply, because it gives you a relaxing feeling, but doesn’t make you feel groggy the next day.
 Those who were previously wondering ‘what is kava’? are now able to try it for themselves.

 It is something that you can drink after kicking your feet up when you get home from work, and it won’t impair your ability to function the next day.
 It is also a great drink to have at social gatherings without making you feel out of place or drunk.